QuantEcon/lecture-python-intro/lectures/input_output.md

 \end{aligned}
 $$

-to assure that the solution $X$ of {eq}`eq:inout_2` is a positive vector.

-Consider for example a two good economy such that
+For example a two good economy described by

 $$
 A =